Job statuses explained

 Imagine you’re preparing a tax return, but the client hasn’t submitted all required documents yet.
 The job can’t move forward to the next stage, but you don’t want to lose track of it.
 This is where custom job statuses help.

-For intermediate situations specific to your workflow—like waiting for documents, handling deadline extensions, or managing additional client requests—you can create custom job statuses in each pipeline.
+For intermediate situations specific to your workflow — like waiting for documents, handling deadline extensions, or managing additional client requests — you can create custom job statuses in each pipeline.
 For example, “Missing docs,” “Needs Extension,” or “Additional Services Requested.”

 When you apply a custom status to a job, it remains in its current pipeline stage.

-Use automations with custom statuses
+Automate processes with custom statuses

 You can configure automations to trigger when a status is applied.